Last updated 17March 2021.

 - eviction orders can still be granted.

-This eviction ban was due to end on 22 January but will now continue in Level 3 and Level 4 areas until 31 March 2021 (with a review every 3 weeks).
+This eviction ban was due to end on 22 January 2021 but has since been extended.
+It will apply in Level 3 and Level 4 areas until 30 September 2021, subject to review every 3 weeks.

 What support is available to tenants and landlords?